ff-notes/ff/README.md

       contact                  show contacts
       delete                   delete a task
       done                     mark a task done (archive)
-      edit                     edit a task or a note new                      synonym for `add`
+      edit                     edit a task or a note, using command from environment variable EDITOR or program `editor`
+      new                      synonym for `add`
       postpone                 make a task start later
       search                   search for notes with the given text